Contents of this page

 Firstly, try to locate the original text.
 The later author may have taken the quotation out of context or even made an error in transcribing it.
 You can ask the library if you need help finding the original.

 Occasionally, however, it is not possible to access the original.
-In this case you should only the later source, which you have been able to consult, in your bibliography.
+In this case you should only list the later source, i.e. you have been able to consult, in your bibliography.

 Because the earlier source does not appear in your bibliography, you need to create a fuller footnote than usual, as in this example: